Detoxify: A framework for abusive text transformation using LLMs: Background

 \subsection{Deep learning and LLMs}

-Prominent deep learning models are based on Convolutional Neural Networks (CNNs)\cite{oshea2015introductionconvolutionalneuralnetworks} and Recurrent Neural Networks (RNNs), such as Long Short-Term Memory (LSTM)\cite{GRAVES2005602} networks and Transformer models \cite{vaswani2023attentionneed}.
+Prominent deep learning models are based on Convolutional Neural Networks (CNNs)\cite{oshea2015introductionconvolutionalneuralnetworks} and Recurrent Neural Networks (RNNs), such as Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long,van2020review} and Bidirectional LSTM \cite{GRAVES2005602} models.
+The Transformer model is an advanced deep learning model that features an attention mechanism that offers superior performance for long-range dependencies and faster training via parallel processing\cite{vaswani2023attentionneed}.
 Deep learning models can learn hierarchical representations of text and have been better at capturing context and sequence information, making them more effective in detecting abusive content.
 RNNs have been leveraged to model the temporal dependencies in text, allowing for a better understanding of the context in which potentially abusive language was used \cite{li2021data}.
 CNNs were designed for visual data but have also been effective in extracting relevant features from text through convolutional layers, enhancing the detection of abusive comments even in short and unstructured text data \cite{zhang2018detecting}.